 Read the article on Genetic Diversity among U.S. Garlic Clones as Detected Using AFLP Methods by Gayle M. Volk, Adam D. Henk, and Christopher M. Richards. http://garlicseedfoundation.info/jashsgarlic.pdf

 The recent emergence of genotyping-by-sequencing (GBS) approaches, like DArTseq, can be used to characterize garlic genetic diversity.
 In 2017, high-resolution genotyping identified 286 unique and 131 redundant garlic types.
 Researchers began with a collection of garlic known as the germplasm-bank core collection.
 To the best of our knowledge, this is the first report of high-throughput genotyping of a large collection of garlic plant cells.
 This is particularly interesting for garlic growers.
-The assessment of Genetic Diversity of garlic (Allium sativum) by "Genotyping-by-Sequencing” has lead researchers one step further in understanding garlic types and varieties.
+The assessment of the Genetic Diversity of garlic (Allium sativum) by "Genotyping-by-Sequencing” has led researchers one step further in understanding garlic types and varieties.

-Researchers started with 417 garlic samples, and these samples were analyzed using SilicoDArT markers (representing presence/absence of restriction fragments in DArT genomic representations) and SNP data.
+Researchers started with 417 garlic samples, and these samples were analyzed using SilicoDArT markers (representing the presence/absence of restriction fragments in DArT genomic representations) and SNP data.
 The markers allowed identifying 286 unique and 131 redundant garlic samples.
-Hierarchical-cluster analysis, principal-coordinates analysis and STRUCTURE showed general consistency, generating three main garlic-groups, mostly determined by variety and geographical origin.
+Hierarchical-cluster analysis, principal-coordinates analysis and STRUCTURE showed general consistency, generating three main garlic groups, mostly determined by variety and geographical origin.
 In addition, high-resolution genotyping identified 286 unique and 131 redundant accessions, used to select a reduced size germplasm-bank core collection.
 Through their analysis, the research team significantly reduced the analyzed garlic germplasm-bank size, identifying redundant garlic types and thus generating a unique core collection of garlic.

 In another study completed in 2018, Chinese researchers collected 92 garlic landraces from China and 10 from other countries (Supplementary Table S1).
 Thus, in total, 102 landraces were planted in the experimental farm.
 Twelve plants of each landrace were grown in one row for tissue sampling.
 The experimental farm, sowing date, and planting density were the same as those used for phenotypic measurements.
 The growth of the bulbs was observed in five plants from each row.
-At the end of the growing season, researchers and scientist in China, used DNA sequencing and Genotyping technologies
+At the end of the growing season, researchers and scientists in China, used DNA sequencing and Genotyping technologies

 to characterize the population variation.
 All 102 landraces were subjected to Illumina RNA sequencing individually.
 Total RNA from each sample was used to construct cDNA libraries.
 In their conclusion, they investigated three Clove shape traits (CSTs) in the 102 landraces of garlic collected from China and other countries and found that the three clove shape traits varied extensively among the 102 landraces.
-They observed a significant correlation among three traits suggesting they were mutually dependent. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6289775/
+They observed a significant correlation among the three traits suggesting they were mutually dependent. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6289775/

 In another study in 2017, a total of 417 a priori different garlic entries collected in Spain (some of them being originally derived from other countries) were used for DArTseq analyses: 408 from the main Garlic-Germplasm Bank at “Instituto Andaluz de Investigación y Formación Agraria, Pesquera, Alimentaria y de la Producción Ecológica” (IFAPA) of “Junta de Andalucía” in Cordoba; five from Cordoba University (C1 to C5); and four (G, K, L, and M) from “Centro de Ensayos de Evaluación de Variedades” at “Instituto Nacional de Investigación y Tecnología Agraria y Alimentaria” (INIA) in Madrid (Supplementary Table S1).
 Garlic leaves were frozen in liquid nitrogen and stored at -80°C until needed.
-Three different analyses were performed, in order to study genetic diversity and structure of germplasm-bank accessions.
+Three different analyses were performed, in order to study the genetic diversity and structure of germplasm-bank accessions.
 After creating the SNP and SilicoDArT marker scoring matrices, a Gower’s distance matrix was generated.
-They found that Spanish varieties were more related between them than to Chinese varieties, which were closely related.
+They found that Spanish varieties were more related to them than to Chinese varieties, which were closely related.

 The main reason apples aren’t grown from seed is that they don’t “come true to seed.”
 Just like humans, the offspring may have some resemblance to their parents, but with their own flavor and habits.
-Garlic on the other hand, is true to seed.
+Garlic, on the other hand, is true to seed.
 Garlic is typically propagated through cloves, which are clones of the plant.
 Cloves are planted in the fall to produce bulbs the following summer.
 Some hardneck varieties can be forced to flower, and set or make true Garlic Seed.
-This seed results in new varieties of garlic, but very few people worldwide are engaged in this work because it is so time consuming.
+This seed results in new varieties of garlic, but very few people worldwide are engaged in this work because it is so time-consuming